Changissnz/internet_insecurity_of_today/README.md

 - It's still a very common strategy to play weak and vulnerable, even in today's internet age of self-education and self-empowerment.
 The common sequence: play weak, ask the right questions, get in, get out, dump/destroy.
 - As any knowledgeable person is aware at this time (2025), the USA no longer has a Triple A credit rating.
-In the business sense, there were failed ventures, the darleanas (the "this is my world, my vision" people), the prinslaktimos (self-claimed princelings disguised different shades of wealth and poverty) that some say are the culprits.
+In the business sense, there were failed ventures, the darleanas (the "this is my world, my vision" people), the prinslaktimos (self-claimed princelings disguised in different shades of wealth and poverty) that some say are the culprits.
 Others point to broader trends at play, such as breaking word (an offense in business etiquette), possibly encouraged by worsening labor organization in some areas.
 Lower credit translates to lower maximum borrowing threshold, weaker purchasing power parity.
 There might not be enough time to enjoy the preent and emerging developments of the internet.